Topic: Worship. Categories: Experience God> Know God>

 the revelation of worship

 Solomon knew God and His promise to his father David.
 God promised David and said, ‘I will dwell among the people.’
-To reside permanently, abide, continue, have habitation with, lay at rest, settle down, be among and in the midst of.
+Remember to dwell in this passage of scripture means to: reside permanently, abide, continue, have habitation with, lay rest, settle down, among, in the midst of.

-God did not need the sacrifice to forgive.
-It is the people’s self or flesh that needed the sacrifice to remove the blockages from receiving God’s forgiveness that is always available.
+God did not need the sacrifice to forgive, it is the people’s selfish desires or flesh that needs the sacrifice to remove the blockages from receiving God’s forgiveness that He always has available.

 John 1:14 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.